dellannadavide/creative-social-robots/README.md

 │
-└───results                                     # Results reported in the paper │   └───noise                                   # Results obtained for S in the noise experiments │   └───syntheticpatients                       # Results obtained for the random patients without noise │       └───random
-│           └───baseline                        # S_B
-│           └───nodiv                           # S_D
+└───results                                     # Results reported in the paper │   └───syntheticpatients/multiple_measurements # Results obtained for the synthesized patients │   └───noise                                   # Results obtained for S in the noise experiments │   └───baseline                                # S_B │   └───nodiv                                   # S_D
 │   └───norepcost                               # S_R
 │   └───star                                    # S
 │   └───classification                          # Results obtained from EFS4SAR and other 9 EFSs in
                                                   classifying 15 data sets of activities │